-In stark contrast to the Artemis incident, SpaceX successfully carried out its 54th launch to the moon on September 11, and its Falcon 9 rocket that performed the mission was reused for the 14th time, setting a world record for reusable rocket.
-Why is the Falcon 9 of SpaceX cheaper in production yet more reliable in practical use than NASA's rockets?
-An important factor is that Falcon 9 dared to try cutting-edge technologies: 3D printing.
+SpaceX successfully carried out its 54th rocket launch on September 11, 2022, and its rocket was reused for the 14th time, setting a world-high record for reusable rocket.
+Why is the rocket of SpaceX cheaper in production yet more reliable in practical use than NASA's rockets?
+An important factor is that SpaceX dared to try cutting-edge technologies: 3D printing.

-The valves and pipes used to control liquid hydrogen and oxygen in Falcon 9 are 3D printed parts.
-The parts are integrally forged, which improves the structural strength and air tightness and makes it less prone to fuel leakage; meanwhile, the cost of those 3D printing parts is reduced much more than that in traditional manufacturing.
+The valves and pipes used to control liquid hydrogen and oxygen in SpaceX rockets are 3D printed parts.
+The parts are integrally 3D printed, which improves the structural strength and air tightness and makes it less prone to fuel leakage; meanwhile, the cost of those 3D printing parts is reduced much more than that in traditional manufacturing.

 In the impression of many people, 3D printing is just a niche technology used to make plastic models or to do prototyping test.
 In reality, in recent few years, 3D printing has greatly expanded both in terms of application breadth and research depth.
 Let’s learn two major development directions of 3D printing technology at present.